ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ## Correcting unsupported vSRX configuration commands
 {: #correcting-unsupported-configuration}

 The Juniper vSRX contains undocumented, or hidden, CLI commands.
 The vSRX configuration does not support some of these commands, even though, in some releases, they can be committed.
-In some cases, the behavior can unexpectedly change between release versions.
-The following information details some known unsupported configuration commands when upgrading from an older vSRX version.
-It is critical that you remove unsupported, or hidden, commands from the vSRX configuration prior to upgrading your version.
-You should do this even with commands that are not detected by the Readiness check.
+Sometimes the behavior can unexpectedly change between release versions.
+The following information details some known unsupported configuration commands when you upgrade from an older vSRX version.
+It is critical that you remove unsupported, or hidden, commands from the vSRX configuration before upgrading your version.
+Do this even with commands that are not detected by the Readiness check.

 ## Correcting error 1145
 {: #correcting-1145}

-To remove the IDP related policies and configurations.
-Execute the following commands to gather all dependencies.
+To remove the IDP-related policies and configurations.
+Run the following commands to gather all dependencies.

 ```sh
 show security policies | match idp | display set